tlamedia/gtm-kit/readme.txt

 Bugfixes:

-* Fix wrong currency value.
+* Fix wrong currency value in the Data Layer.

 = 1.4.5 =